Kingswinford: Glass Museum

 Broadfield House Glass Museum, on Compton Drive, was housed in a Grade II listed building set in its own grounds, and formed part of the historic Stourbridge Glass Quarter.
-It had a notable collection of British glass, much of it made locally, from historic 18th century pieces to contemporary works from Britain's leading glass artists.
+It had a notable collection of British glass, much of it made locally, from historic 18th-century pieces to contemporary works from Britain's leading glass artists.
 Plans to retain the collection at Broadfield House were shattered and the museum eventually closed in September 2015, to make way for a new glass museum in nearby Wordsley.

 Holbeche House

-Near Kingswinford is Holbeche House, a small country house which has now been turned into a nursing home.
+Near Kingswinford is Holbeche House, a small country house which has now been turned into a nursing home although as of August 2023 is boarded up.
 It was here in 1605 that most of the men who had attempted to blow up Parliament with Guy Fawkes were cornered, and a bloody gunfight ensued, resulting in the deaths of at least four of the conspirators, including their leader Robert Catesby.
 Bullet holes can still be seen in the house's walls, but it is not open to the public.

 Many of the streets of the Charterfields housing development, built during the 1970s, adopted the names of the Gunpowder Plot conspirators, such as Catesby Drive (Robert Catesby), Digby Road (Sir Everard Digby), Keyes Drive (Robert Keyes), Tresham Road (Francis Tresham), Ambrose Crescent (Ambrose Rokewood), Monteagle Drive (Lord Monteagle – William Parker) and Rokewood Close (Ambrose Rokewood).

 The Cross Inn

 Located in the heart of Kingswinford on the corner of Moss Grove and the High Street lies The Cross Inn.
-For over 200 years the inn has been proudly showing off its historic architecture, and was listed Grade II in the 1970s.
-First recorded in the 1750 parish map, it was owned in the early 19th century by Diana Briscoe of Summerhill House and the inn has been mentioned throughout time in local newspapers.
-The pub was brought from a previous owner by Weatherspoons who refurbished it at a cost of £2.57 million in 2019 and continue to run it at present accommodating most of the little night life around the area.
+The building was Grade II listed in the 1970s.
+First recorded in the 1750 parish map, it was owned in the early 19th century by Diana Briscoe of Summerhill House.
+The pub was purchased from a previous owner by Wetherspoons in 2019.